-Given that hiking and camping are pleasurable for many people, it seems reasonable to suspect that it provides important psychological benefits.
-Those who have not thought about it should consider that research suggests that the physical effort hiking requires can have a positive impact on stress and anxiety (see this for a summary of a few such studies).
-In other words, if you are experiencing stress, anxiety, or symptoms of depression, you may want to consider having a trekking day.
-That being said, please don’t forget that if you are experiencing serious symptoms of anxiety and depression you should always ask a mental health professional for help.
+Research studies suggests that the physical effort hiking requires can have a positive impact on stress, anxiety, and mood problems (see this for a summary of a few such studies).
+According to these studies, if you are experiencing stress, anxiety, or symptoms of depression, you may want to consider having a trekking day.
+That being said, please don’t forget that if you are experiencing serious symptoms of anxiety and depression, you should always ask a mental health professional for help.

-Here we have discussed some of the most obvious and studied effects of nature walk and physical activity.
+Overall, studies suggest that there are physical and mental benefits from hiking.
 Perhaps the future will bring more studies about the effects of “ecotherapy” and hiking.
-For now, despite limited research, we can be quite confident that hiking, backpacking, and camping can provide health benefits for many or maybe most people.
+For now, despite limited research, we can be quite confident that hiking provides health benefits for most people.

 Bratman, G. N., Hamilton, J. P., Hahn, K. S., Daily, G. C., & Gross, J. J. (2015).
 Nature experience reduces rumination and subgenual prefrontal cortex activation.
 Proceedings of the national academy of sciences, 112(28), 8567-8572.